alfonsof/aws-java-examples/awss3listall/README.md

 This folder contains a Java application example that handles S3 buckets on AWS (Amazon Web Services).

-List information about all S3 buckets and the files they contain for.
+List information about all S3 buckets and the files they contain.